justsomeguy2941/presets/README.md

 ```

 5. The extremely strong positivity bias of 5.0 is a form of censorship as well, since it will steer away from "bad" scenarios by default.

 **Note:** I tend to use LLMs without strong positivity bias, so I don't have any specific prompts tested and ready yet.
-However, I **did** have to deal with the exact opposite: Negativity bias is a very effective censorship measure employed by LLMs as well. _(Example: Deliberately making scenarios harrowing that are clearly not meant to be.)_
+However, I **did** have to deal with the exact opposite: Negativity bias is a very effective censorship measure used by LLMs as well. _(Example: Deliberately making scenarios harrowing that are clearly not meant to be.)_

 The following prompts **should work both ways** and have served me well:
 ```yaml
 - Things often aren't just black or white; embrace nuance and complex characters instead of tropes.